joshelvn11/Kyle-s-Game/README.md

 ### Dark Mode

-In the settings users may switch to dark mode which for some may be preffered for an aesthetics point of view and for users with visual impairment will improve accessibility.
+In the settings users may switch to dark mode which for some may be preferred for an aesthetics point of view and for users with visual impairment will improve accessibility.

 It is implemented by changing global css variables.